mattyschell/geodatabase-build-sqlserver/README.md

 >createuser.bat
 ```

-## Create Users On Real Infrastrucutre
+## Create Users On Real Infrastructure

 When system admins provide new logins on a server and database we must complete additional steps to make the new login ready for ESRI.
 Don't be afraid to click to success in SQL Server Management Studio, this is the way.

 If you have just created the enterprise geodatabase, first map logins to users